spinnaker/spinnaker.github.io/setup/security/authentication/index.md

 ## Introduction

 There are three basic systems involved with Spinnaker's authentication workflow: your identity provider, Gate, and Deck.
-The changes made will primarily be made to either your identity provider or Gate.
+The changes will primarily be made to either your identity provider or Gate.
 Deck itself will not require changes or updates, but it's useful to understand how all three parts interact.

 <div class="mermaid">
 graph LR